 For most fishermen a spinning combo for bass won't be their go to setup of choice, however there are certain times when it will have an advantage over a baitcaster combo.

 The best spinning combo for bass will fall in the medium/light to ultralight power rating.
 There really is no reason why you would want a heavy spinning setup when bass fishing.

 If you are throwing larger crankbaits or frog lures then a spinning rig will not cut it.
-Best to stick to a goof casting outfit.
+Best to stick to a good baitcasting combo outfit.

 Best Spinning Rod and Reel Combo for Bass